-And the romance genre–and books overall–would never be the same.
+The romance genre—and the book industry overall—would never be the same.

 #2 Sweet Savage Love

-Capitalizing on the success of The Flame and the Flower, Rosemary Rogers‘ first book ratcheted up the melodrama and sexiness to a new level of extreme.
+Capitalizing on the success of The Flame and the Flower, Rosemary Rogers‘ first book ratcheted up melodrama and sexiness to a new extreme.
 Rape, forced seduction, multiple partners, cheating, and violence were prevalent parts of the story.

 Women couldn’t get enough of it, catapulting Rogers to fame and riches.

 Sweet Savage Love sold millions and millions of copies, resulting in several sequels and spinoffs.

 This revolutionary Western told the tale of Ginny Brandon and Steve Morgan.
 Here, Rogers’ depicted a heroine who could enjoy sex with men besides the hero.